PoojaDilipChavan/portfolio/README.md

 #### Final Project
 The final project involved combining all the skills I learned in this class.
 The deliverables for this project were divided into 3 sections and the goal was to present a data story involving appropriate visualizations.

 In part 1, I chose the topic and decided outline for my presentation.
 It also involved sketching the wireframes, finding the data source, and deciding the medium for the final presentation.
-I chose the data Story of showing farmer earnings in the coffee business named coffee: A filtered perception.
+I chose the data Story of showing farmer earnings in the coffee business named coffee: A filtered perception.\
-To visit part 1, please visit the following link - [part1](https://poojadilipchavan.github.io/portfolio/part1_finalproject)
+To visit part 1, please visit the following link -\
+[part1](https://poojadilipchavan.github.io/portfolio/part1_finalproject)

 The part 2 invloed , wirframing the solution and user reasearch.
-I used shorthand for wireframing and conducted user interviews to further enhance my product.
+I used shorthand for wireframing and conducted user interviews to further enhance my product.\
-To visit part 2, please visit the following link - [part2](https://poojadilipchavan.github.io/portfolio/part2_finalproject)
+To visit part 2, please visit the following link -\
+[part2](https://poojadilipchavan.github.io/portfolio/part2_finalproject)

 Part 3 involved, using and prioritizing user feedback from interviews in part 2.
 I implemented some of the changes suggested by these users and also finalized the content of my story.
-I presented this shorthand story to my professor and fellow students. to visit part 3, please visit the following link - [part3](https://poojadilipchavan.github.io/portfolio/part3_finalproject)
+I presented this shorthand story to my professor and fellow students.\
+To visit part 3, please visit the following link -\
+[part3](https://poojadilipchavan.github.io/portfolio/part3_finalproject)